bjackman/locali-ci/README.md

    the output buffer has more lines than your terminal) (this probably means using Ratatui), there's some dumb bug in the terminal UI logic that means it leaks lines.
+   I spent some time looking into adopting Ratatui, but that [doesn't support hyperlinks](https://github.com/ratatui/ratatui/issues/1028).
+I think the next best thing is probably to do this manually instead of looking for a way to work around that.
+All I really need is to implement a pager.
+Then if I wanna get passtionate about this the right answer is probably to contribute to Ratatui.
  - Sometimes when I've run this thing overnight, the next day I noticed that it was no longer updating the terminal UI.
 It still seems to actually be running the tests.
 I suspect some task somewhere is panicking, and I haven't done the